michg/saxonsoc_trace/README.md

-### Saxonsoc with a serial trace plugin
+### Saxonsoc with a trace plugin

-[Saxonsoc](https://github.com/SpinalHDL/SaxonSoc) extended with a trace plugin over a serial uart.
+[Saxonsoc](https://github.com/SpinalHDL/SaxonSoc) extended with a trace plugin over one of the following interfaces:

+- UART at a baudrate of 6.25MBaud
+- 8 bit parallel FT245 asynchronous mode
+- 100Mbit ethernet with MII-interface

 The plugin has the following properties:

-- separate trace for each core
+- Separate trace for each core.
+The trace interface of one core is connected to the toplevel.
-- trace data contains cycle counter value and a fixed amount(REGCOUNT) of register values.
-Selected registers can be configured by changing the csr register MSAMPLESEL [0x7D1] by
+- Trace data contains cycle counter value and a fixed amount(REGCOUNT) of register values.
+Selected registers can be configured by changing the csr register MSAMPLESEL [0x7D1].
-- each value encoded with variable bytes length
+- Each value is encoded with a variable bytes length.
-- a trace output can be triggered by:
+- A trace output can be triggered by:
   - a csr write access to MSAMPLE [0x7D0]
   - program counter matching the value of MSAMPLEADR [0x7D2]